mmathys/wazero/wasm_exec/REFERENCE.md

  * "resume" - Nullary function that resumes execution until it needs an event.
  * "getsp" - Returns the i32 stack pointer (SP)

-Note: the "wasm_export_" prefix is stripped.
-For example, "wasm_export_run" becomes the WebAssembly export "run".

 ## User-defined Host Functions

 Users can define their own "go" module function imports by defining a func